A glowing infinity symbol on a reflective background symbolises the endless cycle of DevOps.

 Transform your IT from a cost centre to a profit centre – with DevOps consulting.

-The most important DevOps methods and tools
+DevOps methodology: The most important approaches and tools

 Gears symbolise the successful implementation of DevOps: pair programming, continuous delivery, infrastructure as code, version control, continuous monitoring.